 The finance background that makes Salesforce Spiff implementations different.

 Most consultants can configure Salesforce Spiff.
-Fewer understand whether the commission plan itself is correctly designed, how it reads on a P&L, or what it takes to earn a rep's lasting trust.
+Fewer understand whether the commission plan itself is correctly designed, or what it takes to earn a rep's lasting trust.
 That's the difference 12+ years across Finance and RevOps makes — and what clients tend to notice most.

 Three perspectives.
 One implementation.

 The case for working with a dedicated Salesforce Spiff consultant is usually framed around technical depth.
-But the platform isn't the hard part — Salesforce Spiff is well-designed.
-The hard part is knowing whether the commission plan is correctly structured in the first place, how it will behave under real deal conditions, and how Finance and reps will experience it month to month.
+But the platform isn't the hard part.
+The hard part is knowing whether the commission plan is correctly structured, how it will behave under real deal conditions, and how Finance and reps will experience it month to month.

 Auditability.
 Clean reconciliation.
 Dispute processes that don't consume 15 hours of Finance time every cycle.
-I've seen commission outputs land on a P&L from the Finance side — I know what matters and what creates problems downstream.
 An implementation that looks clean in the platform but creates month-end chaos for Finance isn't a success.
 It's a deferred problem.

-Commission plans don't exist in isolation.
-They connect to quota design, pipeline management, CRM data quality, and how deals are recognised.
-If the plan has structural problems that will surface as disputes, I'll identify them before they're built in — not after reps start questioning their statements and Finance starts fielding queries.
+Commission plans connect to quota design, pipeline management, CRM data quality, and how deals are recognised.
+If the plan has structural problems that will surface as disputes, I'll identify them before they're built in — not after reps start questioning their statements.

 I've worked directly alongside sales teams in fast-scaling SaaS environments and seen what commission designs genuinely motivate vs. what they confuse.
 The goal isn't just a plan that calculates correctly — it's one reps understand, believe in, and don't spend three hours a month verifying against a spreadsheet.